If you wish to download a printed prospectus, please

-ICAT™ Equine Sports Therapy Practitioner - Level 4
+ICAT™ Equine Sports Massage and Rehabilitation Diploma- Level

-ensuring student peace of mind.
-It is also endorsed by The Association of
+verified ensuring student peace of mind.
+It is also endorsed by The Association

-This course is the ONLY Level 4 Equine Sports Therapy Practitioner programme
+This course is the ONLY Level 5 Equine Sports Massage and Rehabilitation

-- The Purpose of this professional practitioner programme is to
+- The Purpose of this professional diploma programme is to produce

-produce safe, effective and competent equine sports therapists in line
+safe, effective and competent equine sports therapists in line with

 - Animal health and welfare are at the very core of our teaching

-to enable them to be competent, knowledgeable and experienced equine
+skills to enable them to be competent, knowledgeable and experienced

-Course Title: ICAT™ Equine Sports Therapy Practitioner (Level
+Course Title: ICAT™ Equine Sports Massage and Rehabilitation

 Accreditation: OCN London